A class of singular control problems with tipping points: Introduction

-Our first result shows that, because the time $\tau_Y$ at which the tipping point occurs is the hitting time by $X^L$ of an unknown threshold $Y$, the Markovian formulation of the DM's problem leads to a two-dimensional control problem whose state variables are the process $X^L$ and its running minimum process $M^L$.
-Intuitively, once the level of reserves reaches a minimum value without crossing the tipping point, the DM learns that as long as the level of reserves does not reach a new minimum level, the dynamics of the reserves process will be unchanged.
-This suggests that the relevant Markov state variables are indeed the controlled level of reserves and its controlled minimum.
-This leads to a new bi-dimensional control problem in which the reward functional contains the expectation of an integral with respect to future increments of the minimum process $M^L$.
-A key feature of this problem is that a jump of the minimum process impacts differently the reward functional depending on whether the tipping point has been crossed after the jump.
-Our second result is to provide a verification theorem for this novel class of bi-dimensional control problems.
-Our third result is to solve the DM's problem by means of an explicit construction of its value function and to characterize the optimal extraction policy when it exists.
-In particular, when the level of reserves coincides with its historical minimum,we show that one of the three situations arises: 1) There is an optimal policy that allows reserves to grow to a free boundary, which is a function of the current minimum.
-The free boundary is defined as the solution to an ode which takes into account the law of the random threshold $Y$, the dynamics of the reserves before crossing the tipping point and the continuation value function $U$.
-2) There is an optimal policy that extracts reserves up to an endogenous level in one go.
-3) There is no optimal policy.
-This latter case corresponds to a situation in which extracting reserves up to an endogenous level in one go is optimal, provided this does not result in crossing the tipping point.
-The DM does not know the tipping point and cannot implement such a policy.
-We show that there exists an $\epsilon$ optimal policy, which enables the DM to identify the tipping point as quickly as possible.
-As far as we know, all our results, including the class of bi-dimensional control problem we study, are novel in the field of stochastic control and its applications.
+Our second main result is to solve the dm's problem by means of an explicit construction of its value function and to characterize the optimal extraction policy when it exists.
+When reserves are at their historic minimum, three situations may arise.
+(1) Either there exists an optimal control process $L$ that allows the reserves to grow up to a free extraction boundary $b$, which is a function of the running minimum; we show that this free boundary is the solution to an ode which takes into account the law of the tipping point $Y$, the dynamics of the reserves before crossing the tipping point, and the continuation value function $U$.
+(2) Or it is optimal to extract in one go a lump-sum fraction of the reserves up to an endogenous level, after which the optimal control $L$ in (1) is applied.
+(3) Or no optimal control exists.
+This latter case corresponds to a situation in which extracting reserves up to an endogenous level in one go would be optimal, provided this did not result in crossing the tipping point.
+However, because the dm does not know the tipping point, he cannot implement such a policy.
+We show that, for each $\varepsilon >0$, there exists an $\varepsilon$-optimal policy, which consists in identifying the tipping point ``as fast as possible'' by extracting at a rate $\mathcal O\big({1 \over \varepsilon}\big)$.